sal55/langs/pcl/readme.md

 ### Inputs

-* PCL code can be generated as textual source code, then submitted to PC
+* PCL code can be generated as textual source code, then submitted to PC.
 * The API can be used generate code programmatically.

-* Part of the original spec was to have a binary version of PCL code (called PCB files) which can be generated and processed more quickly, but that is unlikely to be done.
-The recommended way to generate code is via the API.
+There is no binary PCL file format.
+If PCL source is too slow, the API is recommended.

 The API would be used by external languages via DLL when that is ready.
 In my language I just compile in the various components of PC using import statements.
-(I could use DLL too but I like my products to be self-contained)

 ### Outputs

-Here it is easy to get carried away, but the outputs that either work, or have been tested experimentally, are:
+The outputs that either work, or have been tested experimentally, are:

 * PCL source output.
 Intended for when code is generated via the API, to examine the output.
-(Also possible to have PCL source input and PCL source output, taking care to use different names, to tidy up source code)
+(Can also be used to tidy up or normalise PCL source input.)
 * ASM source output.
 This is for x64 targets on Windows.
-It's in my own syntax, requiring my AA assembler to turn into EXE/DLL/OBJ, but it can just be used to examine the quality of the code (not high)
+It's in my own syntax.
 * EXE runnable binary, again for x64 on Windows
 * DLL binary, another variation
 * C source code.
 This is highly experimental, and has been tried on smallish programs just to show that it can work.
 (Also, to give a different perspective to help refine the PCL design.)

+OBJ binary, which can be useful for interacting with other languages, is possible via ASM.
+It needs aa.exe, and an external linker.

 Outputs which were briefly considered:

 * Binary PCL files
-* PCL interpreter (every such project seems to have one of these).
-I like to do these properly and with performance in mind, but it would take too much effort.
-However, if this was implemented in a language like C, it could mean being able to run PCL programs on virtually any (64-bit) machine.
-* Run in-memory: fixing up native code to run immediately instead of creating an EXE file.
-However, writing an EXE then invoking the executable is two lines of code, so of little benefit.
-* OBJ format, sometimes of use to combine my code with other languages'.
-This can actually be added, but it would need my AA assembler.
+* PCL interpreter
+* Run in-memory (it was easier to generate EXE than just run that)

 ### PCL Syntax